-For example, a mortgage wouldn’t be considered a “good debt” (again, read my last post to hear my reasoning), but it would be considered a necessary debt.
+For example, some mortgages might not be considered a “good debt” but it would be considered a necessary debt.
 The reason for that is that there are very few people that are able to afford a home without taking out a mortgage.

 By changing how you refer to debt and removing “bad debt” from your vocabulary, you no longer have to beat yourself up over having the debt.
 It’s only an object for you to remove, a milestone to conquer.

 Removing the negative feelings and the stigma surrounding bad debt will clear up room for motivation.
 Negative feelings are always louder than good or motivating feelings.
 So let’s cut the bad ones out.

 You are not a bad person for racking up debt.
 You are not stupid.
 Making some mistakes or hitting a rough patch does not define you.